cwebb6077/Boggle/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine in order to be able to play the game.
-See deployment section for notes on how to deploy the project on a live system.
+You will need to get a copy of the project up and running on your local machine in order to be able to play the game.
+You can do this by either cloning the repo or downloading a .zip file.
+See Instructions section for notes on how to set up the project on a live system.

 ## Instructions